 You should be:

 tactful and diplomatic

-- discreet and able to respect confidentiality
+discreet and able to respect confidentiality

-- willing to work hard
+willing to work hard

 strong minded and resilient, as this is a demanding job.

 You should have:

 a keen interest in politics and current affairs

-- sound reasoning skills
+sound reasoning skills

 good intellectual ability

 good written and spoken English.

 You would train on the job through a series of work placements lasting 12 to 18 months.

 Some departments offer you a mentor.

-- Fast Stream administrators start as trainees and may attend courses at Civil Service Learning.
+Fast Stream administrators start as trainees and may attend courses at Civil Service Learning.

 You would be encouraged to study for further qualifications, including the degree of Master of Business Administration (MBA).

-- You can expect to move on quickly, into a management post.
+You can expect to move on quickly, into a management post.

-- Promotion is competitive and is based on your ability and your commitment.
+Promotion is competitive and is based on your ability and your commitment.

-- There are Fast Stream opportunities in Edinburgh within the Scottish Parliament as well as in London and other parts of the UK.
+There are Fast Stream opportunities in Edinburgh within the Scottish Parliament as well as in London and other parts of the UK.

 There are several Fast Stream routes:

-- Analytical – Economist, Statistician, Social Research and Operational Research
+Analytical – Economist, Statistician, Social Research and Operational Research

-- Corporate (Generalist) – Central Departments, Diplomatic Service, Houses of Parliament and Science and Engineering
+Corporate (Generalist) – Central Departments, Diplomatic Service, Houses of Parliament and Science and Engineering

 Full details of the Fast Stream and all relevant contact details can be found on the Civil Service Fast Stream website.
 The Civil Service Fast Stream is ranked among the top five Times Top 100 Graduate Employers.

 The Civil Service operates a Fast Stream Summer Diversity Internship Programme for candidates from diverse backgrounds; ethnic minorities, socially or economically disadvantaged, and those with a disability.
-Interns spend between six to nine weeks in a government department doing project related work.
+Interns spend between six and nine weeks in a government department doing project related work.
 Interns usually start in June and are paid a weekly training allowance.
 You must have, or expect to get, at least a 2:2 degree in any discipline, and be in your final two years at university.
 You would normally apply in October - December of the year before you hope to start an internship.